All conditions

 Identifying and eliminating a treatable secondary cause (resectable tumor, infection) can considerably improve prognosis.

-A personalized care plan, sometimes including consultation with a specialist (veterinary internist or immunologist), is often the best strategy for long-term IMHA management.
+A personalized care plan, sometimes including consultation with an internal medicine specialist (veterinary internist), is often the best strategy for long-term IMHA management.

 Home care